 Business Continuity and Disaster Recovery Plans should be unique to every business since they must deal with the specificities of different companies and industries, but it's nevertheless possible to follow a general template when considering creating them.
 Interested to learn what a Business Continuity Plan template might look like?
 Sungard AS are going to outline all the steps and information to include in your plans to help protect your business.

 Continuity Plan Template - General Principles

-You typically have a single strategic plan that provides information on what to do if there is a threat to the strategic objectives of the organization.
+You typically have a single strategic plan that provides information on what to do if there is a threat to the strategic objectives of the organisation.
 This is often called a Crisis Management Plan.
 Disruptions to operational activities are dealt with operational plans that are aimed at individual departments or teams.
-In many organizations these lower level plans become unwieldy if all the continuity procedures are contained within a single document insufficient detail to guide an effective response.
-Most organizations therefore have multiple operational plans that contain information and response procedures for specific locations, systems or equipment together with a small number of tactical plans aimed at ensuring activity within a disrupted site or functional area are coordinated.
+In many organisations these lower level plans become unwieldy if all the continuity procedures are contained within a single document insufficient detail to guide an effective response.
+Most organisations therefore have multiple operational plans that contain information and response procedures for specific locations, systems or equipment together with a small number of tactical plans aimed at ensuring activity within a disrupted site or functional area are coordinated.

 However, all plans should abide by the following guiding principles:

 - Direct: Providing clear, action orientated and time-based direction together with quick access to vital information.